python-cffi/cffi/doc/source/index.rst

   some headers declare a different type (e.g. an enum) and also call it ``bool``.

+* *New in version 0.4:* FILE.
+Limited support: just enough to declare C functions taking a ``FILE *`` argument and calling them with a Python file object.

 .. "versionadded:: 0.4": bool
+.. "versionadded:: 0.4": FILE

 As we will see on `the verification step`_ below, the declarations can also contain "``...``" at various places; these are placeholders that will